Why should I create a Bot User?

 - Authorize the connection.
 You'll now have at least two connectors in the tool panel.

-- Edit the sync you want to transfer by clicking the down arrow at the right-hand side of your sync and selecting EDIT.
+- Edit the sync you want to transfer by clicking the three dots at the right-hand side of your sync and selecting EDIT.

 - On the Project settings tab, expand the "Sync changes with this user" pull-down and select the new connector you wish to use for synchronization.